Rescuers: Stories of Courage: Two Women

 Rescuers: Stories of Courage: Two Women is a 1997 television film directed by Peter Bogdanovich.
 It was executive produced by Barbra Streisand.
+It was followed by the sequels Rescuers: Stories of Courage: Two Couples (1998) co-directed by Tim Hunter and Lynne Littman and Rescuers: Stories of Courage: Two Families (1998) co-directed by Tony Bill and Tim Hunter.

 Plot

 Two women try to save Jews from the Germans in World War Two.
 The story is told in two segments.

 In "Mamusha" a Polish housekeeper Gertruda (Elizabeth Perkins) for a Jewish family who helps the mother and her 3-year-old boy flee Warsaw to safety.
 She then takes the boy to Palestine.

 In "Woman on a Bicycle," a secretary (Sela Ward) at a Catholic Diocese in France helps protect a Jewish family.